Epidemiology of cancer: Infants

-Teratoma (a germ cell tumor) often is cited as the most common tumor in this age group, but most teratomas are surgically removed while still benign, hence not necessarily cancer.
+Teratoma, a germ cell tumor, is often cited as the most common tumor in this age group, but most teratomas are surgically removed while still benign, hence not necessarily cancer.
 Prior to the widespread routine use of prenatal ultrasound examinations, the incidence of sacrococcygeal teratomas diagnosed at birth was 25 to 29 per million births.

 Female and male infants have essentially the same overall cancer incidence rates, a notable difference compared to older children.